ProRunVis/ProRunVis-examples/README.md

 Plus a `main` method with some sample arrays.

-This is a real-world example and features both simple `if`/`else` control flow, as well as nested `while`/`for`/`do-while` loops and recurse method calls.
-Note that the visualization picks correct instances of the overloaded method calls to `sort()`.
+This is a real-world example and features both simple `if`/`else` control flow, as well as nested `while`/`for`/`do-while` loops and recursive method calls.
+Note that the visualization picks correct methods of the overloaded method calls to `sort()`.

 ## LICENSE